Used to create a custom transform extension.

 transformEntry: async (entry, { onprogress, abortController }) => {

-// @pqina/pintura should be cached, so is a quick call now
+// @pqina/pintura should be cached, so it's instantly available now

 const { openDefaultEditor } = await import('@pqina/pintura');